nxrighthere/EnkiTasks-CSharp/README.md

 ##### Methods
 `TaskScheduler.Dispose()` destroys the task scheduler instance and frees allocated memory.

-`TaskScheduler.CreateTask(IntPtr taskFunction)` creates a task that can be reused to get allocation occurring on startup.
-Returns a managed pointer to the task.
+`TaskScheduler.CreateTask(TaskExecuteRange taskFunction)` creates a task that can be reused to get allocation occurring on startup.
+Returns a `TaskSet` structure.

-`TaskScheduler.DeleteTask(IntPtr task)` deletes a task and frees allocated memory.
+`TaskScheduler.DeleteTask(ref TaskSet task)` deletes a task and frees allocated memory.

-`TaskScheduler.ScheduleTask(IntPtr task, uint setSize, IntPtr arguments)` schedules a task for execution and processing.
+`TaskScheduler.ScheduleTask(TaskSet task, uint setSize, IntPtr arguments)` schedules a task for execution and processing.
 The number of operations can be specified using the optional set size parameter.
 The optional arguments parameter can be freely used for user-supplied data.

-`TaskScheduler.ScheduleLongTask(IntPtr task, uint setSize, uint minRange, IntPtr arguments)` schedules a long-running task for execution and processing.
+`TaskScheduler.ScheduleLongTask(TaskSet task, uint setSize, uint minRange, IntPtr arguments)` schedules a long-running task for execution and processing.
 The minimum range parameter should be set to a value which results in a computation effort of at least 10,000 clock cycles to minimize task scheduler overhead.

-`TaskScheduler.CheckTaskCompletion(IntPtr task)` checks a scheduled task for completion.
+`TaskScheduler.CheckTaskCompletion(TaskSet task)` checks a scheduled task for completion.
 Returns true if a task completed or false if it's still in progress.

-`TaskScheduler.WaitForTask(IntPtr task)` involves the caller thread in a scheduled task and waits for completion.
+`TaskScheduler.WaitForTask(TaskSet task)` involves the caller thread in a scheduled task and waits for completion.

 `TaskScheduler.WaitForAll()` involves the caller thread in all scheduled tasks and waits for completion.